The filming of The Beatles' Magical Mystery Tour was mostly done in two week-long periods. The first began on this day.

 At the hotel McCartney gave an impromptu press conference, where he gave an outline of The Beatles' plans for the film.
 He and Neil Aspinall then sorted out room arrangements for the coach party, before discussing the next day's shooting with Lennon and technical director Peter Theobalds.

-The Royal Hotel in Teignmouth was later demolished, and the Royal Court apartments were built on the site.
+The Royal Hotel in Teignmouth was later remodelled as the Royal Court apartments.